Organizational Voice, Language & Messaging Strategy

 Family Guidance

 Helping parents understand when AI supports learning and when it quietly substitutes for it.
-Most families want to help — they just need a framework for the conversation.
+Most families want to help.
+They just need a framework for the conversation.

 04